 A : Students who wish to change their course must complete the Change of Course Application form and submit to FIC Reception or to a Student Advisor.

-A : Yes, FIC holds two graduation ceremonies each year for all students who have successfully completed their program of study at FIC.
-The ceremony is typically held in October and February.
+A : Yes, FIC holds one graduation ceremony each year for all students who have successfully completed their program of study at FIC.
+The ceremony is typically held in the fall semester.
 Family and friends are encouraged to attend.
 The graduation ceremony is attended by dignitaries from Simon Fraser University.

 A : To progress to the second year at Simon Fraser University, students must successfully complete the UTPII program at FIC, obtain the relevant GPA as specified in your Letter of Offer and complete a minimum of 30 credits.